-Bible Studies Observation Words Of Encouragement By Martin Schmaltz / last month Share Tweet Pin Share When I minister in other countries, there is this barely perceptible, but yet real emotional maybe psychological thing that happens when I return home.
+Bible Studies Observation Words Of Encouragement By Martin Schmaltz / a few months ago Share Tweet Pin Share When I minister in other countries, there is this barely perceptible, but yet real emotional maybe psychological thing that happens when I return home.
 It seems that when I arrive back at the first major U.S. airport, there is this sigh and relaxation that passes through me.
 As I am making my way to immigrations, there is always a little charge when I see the sign that signifies the line for US passport holder or citizens.
 After much thought, I have come to the conclusion that this experience is not just because I am coming home, but it is because I have arrived back in the U.S. Now why is this significant?
 It is because this is where my citizenship is; this is where I have certain freedoms and rights.
 While in other countries, I am not always sure of all the laws and rights or freedoms people have.
 I have to remember; I am a visitor in those countries and act accordingly.
 In Japanese they have a word, gaijin which means “foreigner,” “outsider,” or “non-Japanese.”
 It is composed of gai (outside) and jin (person), so the word could be translated literally as “outside person.”
 It is a word used to designate those individuals who are not part of the Japanese culture or nation; these individuals are distinctly different.
 When I have ministered in Okinawa, I have met Americans who have lived there for years.
 Much of their life is immersed in the culture of Okinawa: some of them have married Okinawans and live among them.
 Yet, they are gaijin, non-Japanese, they are still American and many of the Okinawans view them as outsiders.
 In short – they are different!
 Paul tells us that our “citizenship…is in heaven” (Ph 3:20 ISV).
 Now he is not telling us that we are a citizen of some fare off, never, never land; but we are citizens of a spiritual kingdom.
 As a citizen of the Kingdom of Heaven, we are to remember that in this world we are an emissary or ambassador of our King: to this world I should always appear as “gajin” or “outside person.”
 I enjoy learning the cultures of other lands.
 When I am in other countries, I constantly ask “Why?”
 “What does that mean?”
 Yet, I know that in many of those situations, I will never fully comprehend the significance of the action, compared to those who are born and raised there.
 There is always this awareness that I am not of that culture: I am a visitor and I do not completely fit in.
 If my citizenship is of another kingdom, where should I find I feel the most at home?
 It is in His kingdom, demonstrating a culture of spiritual dominion, where I should feel the most comfortable.
 While I must live in the midst of this world, I must remember, I am a gaijin, a foreigner, outsider; I am not of this place.
 My conduct should be such that I reflect the beliefs and values of my King and then manifest them by my actions.
 Paul further tells us “Only be sure as citizens so to conduct yourselves [that] your manner of life [will be] worthy of the good news (the Gospel) of Christ” (Phil 1:27 AMP).
 My life should be such that to this world I am always known as ”gajin.”
 Food for thought – Does this world look at you as a Gaijin?
 When do you feel the most at home: When immersed in the culture of the world, or in the culture of the kingdom?